 Research shows that personalized email yield significantly better results, with relevant emails driving 18 times more revenue than broadcast emails (Jupiter Research).
 According to Aberdeen Group, personalized emails can help to improve click-through rates by 14% and conversions by 10%.

 5. Remove the Friction.
 Even if you’re sending great responsive emails, it won’t matter if the email sends customers to a website that isn’t optimized for mobile purchases.
-According to studies done by Javelin Strategy and Research, digital shoppers often abandon their account opening process because it’s just too hard to complete an application.
+Digital shoppers frequently abandon the account opening process because it’s simly too hard to complete an application.

 Financial institutions must eliminate the number of keystrokes and clicks involved in applying for a new product as well as required usernames and passwords or even app downloads.